 It has a partnership with the Institute for Veterans and Military Families at Syracuse University and sponsors the Entrepreneurs Bootcamp for Veterans with Disabilities.
 Finally, it provides its payment processing customers who are veterans or military with a free Clover Mini or Clover Mobile.

 Fiserv Ease of Use

-Real-world users say Fiserv software is easy to navigate and the program simple to implement.
+Real-world users said Fiserv software is easy to navigate and the program simple to implement.
 In our POS guides, I give Clover devices high marks for ease of use.
 New customers say that the service representatives do a great job helping them set up the processor and teaching them how to use it.

 If you need specific integrations, Fiserv’s Custom and Integration Service can create customized technology to integrate Fiserv with third-party or proprietary applications as needed.

 The online support center is not on the website menu and takes a few steps to find, but it does offer a straightforward how-to section that answers the most common questions.
 The Clover guides are PDF copies, and other topics are answered with text rather than illustrations or videos.

 There are multiple phone numbers for different departments on the contact page, or you can use the contact form.
 It does not list customer support hours on the website, but other sources said that it’s 24/7.

 Fiserv/First Data has more than 700 complaints with the Better Business Bureau, 168 of which have been closed in the past 12 months.
 While small compared to its customer base of 6 million, it’s still significant compared to other large payment processors.
 However, looking over the replies, I believe Fiserv tried to address the concerns.
 Complaints generally involve funds being held, fees being charged even after contracts are canceled, and unexpected fees.